opensafely/covid-vaccine-effectiveness-research/README.md

 This is the code and configuration for the OpenSAFELY study investigating the out-of-trial effectiveness of vaccines for Covid-19.

 * Raw model outputs, including tables, figures, etc, are in the [`released_outputs/`](./released_outputs) folder.
-* If you are interested in how we defined our variables, take a look at the [study definition](./analysis/study_definition_over80s.py); this is written in `python`, but non-programmers should be able to understand what is going on there
+* If you are interested in how we defined our variables, take a look at the [common_variables.py](./analysis/common_variables.py) and [study_definition.py](./analysis/study_definition_over80s.py) scripts; these are written in `python`, but non-programmers should be able to understand what is going on there
-* If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).
+* If you are interested in how we defined our codelists, look in the [codelists folder](./codelists/).
 * Developers and researchers interested in the framework should review [the OpenSAFELY documentation](https://docs.opensafely.org)

 ## Repository navigation and use